 - You must have consistent use of a reliable personal computer and Internet access.
 Computer technology issues are not a valid excuse for missed or delayed work.
 If you do not own a computer, please remember that there is technical and even emergency fund support at the Trumbull campus (see the links provided, or email me for more details).

 - This course makes use of the following:

-- https://cyberspacerobinson.org/courses/mpc/
+- https://cyberspacerobinson.org/courses/mdj/story-for-picture/

 - the Course Syllabus

 - the Course Plan,

-- all Lessons (password protected: find the password in the START HERE module in Canvas)
+- all lessons

-- all assignments, reading and viewing materials (there is no textbook)
+- all assignments, reading and viewing materials

 - KSU Canvas

 - posted grades

 - announcements

 - lessons password

-- Start Here
+- links to the external course site materials

 - KSU Google Chat (for optional online conferences)

 - WeJoinIn Appointments Sign-up Sheets (for online and on-land conferences)